 Prerequisite: ART 220 or HIST 200 or HIST 204 or permission of the instructor.
-(First semester-Course is offered as needed/3 credits)
+(First semester-Even years/3 credits)

 This course aims to introduce the basic themes of Roman art and culture within a standard chronological framework.
 Starting with the precursors of Roman culture and ending with the transition to the Byzantine period, this course will consider the visual media that the Romans used to express cultural ideals and imperial authority to both themselves and the outside world.